 New Restaurants Near the Myrtle Beach Boardwalk

 Myrtle Beach is a melting pot of culinary offerings amidst the thousands of restaurants located on the Grand Strand.
 But we’d like to spotlight just three new restaurants near the Myrtle Beach Boardwalk in downtown Myrtle Beach.
-Crafted from the masterminds of the Bondfire Restaurant Group, featured menus that travel the globe – from the Far East to South of the Border.
+Crafted by the masterminds of the Bondfire Restaurant Group, featuring menus that travel the globe – from the Far East to the South of the Border.
 You won’t be disappointed by this trio of concepts cooked up by owners Larry and Fabiana Bond.
 Dig into the details of each hotspot here: